fdcl-nrf/FymEnvs.jl/README.md

 The following features are supported in **FymEnvs.jl**:
 - Nested environments
     - An environment can contain other environments as its systems.
+- Backward integration
+    - Can perform backward integration with keyword argument `dt (< 0.0).`

 ### Not supported features
 There are some features of `fym`, not realised yet.
 Here's the list: